 Trump, coaches push for college football as cracks emerge

-“Best advice I've received since COVID-19: 'Be patient.
+"The best advice I've received since COVID-19: 'Be patient.
 Take time when making decisions.
-This is all new & you'll gain better information each day,'” SEC Commissioner Greg Sankey posted on Twitter. ”Can we play?
+This is all new & you'll gain better information each day,'" SEC Commissioner Greg Sankey posted on Twitter.
+"Can we play?
 I don't know.
 We haven't stopped trying."
 A growing number of athletes have spoken out about saving the season, with Clemson star quarterback Trevor Lawrence among a group posting to Twitter with the hashtag #WeWantToPlay.
-Trump threw his support behind them on Monday.
-“The student-athletes have been working too hard for their season to be cancelled,” the president tweeted.
+Trump threw his support behind them Monday.
+"The student-athletes have been working too hard for their season to be canceled," the president tweeted.

 That didn't help the Mountain West, which announced all fall sports including football were postponed.
 Though Air Force would be permitted the opportunity to play the other service academies, Army and Navy.
 Old Dominion dropped out earlier in the day.
 The Virginia school, a relative newcomer to major college football, canceled fall sports less than a week after C-USA set out a plan to play a football season.